-Utilities These expenses include public utilities (i.e. gas, electric, phone, sewer, water), as well as satellite and cell phone.
-Our utility expenses decreased as a result of running our operations more efficiently.
+Utilities - These expenses include public utilities (i.e. gas, electric, phone, sewer, water), as well as satellite and cell phone.
+The utility expenses increased 45% as a result of natural gas and electric price increases and operational changes to the Authority's phone services.
+The Authority added sixty (60) data cell phone lines to be used for communication in the buses with the Mobile Data Terminals.

-Casualty and Liability PARTA belongs to an insurance pool of 11 transit agencies and premiums are based on an annual actuarial study done by the Ohio Transit Risk Pool.
-The cost for insurance increased by 13% in 2007.
+Casualty and Liability - The Authority belongs to an insurance pool of 11 transit agencies and premiums are based on an annual actuarial study done by the Ohio Transit Risk Pool.
+This expense decreased by 3% in 2008 as a result from a more competitive rate and better loss history in the pool.

-Miscellaneous There was a slight decrease in dues and subscriptions, travel & meetings, and advertising & promotions.
+Miscellaneous - There was a slight increase in advertising & promotions, dues & subscriptions, and travel & meetings.